Event Planning: Logistics, Space Reservation, Resources

 - The University Center must be reserved at least eight business days in advance.

 When executing a program or event on campus student organizations should plan to determine the funding available for each event.
 To do so, student organizations should first examine their budget and see what if any additional funding may be available through SGA or co-sponsorships with other student organizations and/or departments on campus.
 Click here to find out more about financial procedures and resources.

 A Seton Hall University contract is required to be used anytime an outside performer, speaker, or vendor is coming to campus.
 This includes, but is not limited to, DJ’s, speakers, musicians, etc. Clubs/organizations must request a contract via Engage at least 4 weeks before the event.
 The request will be reviewed and vetted by an administrator in the Office of Student Engagement who will then e-mail a completed contract & W-9 to the student leader to be signed by the performer.
 This signed contract along with the performer’s completed W-9 Form must be returned to the administrator.
 Please note: no advanced payments or deposits shall be made prior to the event.

 Organizations looking to get catered food for events must place orders with Gourmet Dining Services (GDS), the exclusive caterer for Seton Hall University.
 All student organization GDS purchases are made through the Department of Student Life.
 Organizations must reach out to Laurie Reid ([email protected]) to make all food and catering purchases.
 The GDS menu can be found here.

-- Items purchased not on the student menu and menu items that require additional warming at the event can be placed at least ten business days in advance.
-Please note: students planning an event with Sternos must be trained by Barry Eck (Barry.Eck@shu.edu).
+- All items purchase on the student menu and menu items must be placed at least ten business days in advance.
+Please note: students planning an event with Sternos must be trained by Barry Eck ([email protected]).